diodesign/diosix/docs/build.md

 ./scripts/build.sh
 ```

-This compiles the codebase for the default target defined in `hypervisor/hw/ports/default.yaml`.
+This compiles the codebase to produce a platform-agnostic, universal hypervisor binary.
 While the hypervisor target architecture is always 64-bit RISC-V, the build process
 places the output ELF executable in a directory based on the architecture of the guest Root VM (for example, `./zig-out/guest-riscv64/bin/vmdiosix`, `./zig-out/guest-riscv32/bin/vmdiosix`, or `./zig-out/guest-aarch64/bin/vmdiosix`).
-The default target is the QEMU Virt platform, suitable for QEMU versions 10 and later.
+The target is position independent and runs on any standard 64-bit RISC-V platform.
 The generated executable contains both the hypervisor and the root VM image, ready to be booted.

 For more information on booting the built hypervisor, see [Run Diosix](run.md).